Productdb/docs/docs/angular-ui-kit/reference/interfaces/Notification.md

 custom_edit_url: null
 ---

-Notification object type, which is used in `<dyte-notification />`.
+Notification object type, which is used in `<ProductDB-notification />`.

 ## Properties